Dhanush-Raj1/Ecommerce-Chatbot-Project/README.md

 👉 [Access the web app here](https://ecommerce-chatbot-project.onrender.com)

 > [!NOTE]
-> The web app may take 1-2 minutes to load.
+> The initial load of the web app may take 1-2 minutes.
+Once loaded, refresh the page to ensure all features work correctly.

 > [!TIP]
 > For the best experience, please refer to the [Usage Guide](#-usage-guide) section below to learn how to navigate and use the web app effectively.